-Likewise, note that there are many copyrighted arrangements of public domain works that also need to be licensed when reproduced.
-If a song is in the public domain, and you’re reproducing your own arrangement, you do not require a licence and you don’t need to pay royalties.
+For licensing purposes, please note there are many copyrighted arrangements of public domain works.
+A licence will be required to reproduce these.
+If a song is confirmed to be in the public domain, and you’re producing your own arrangement, you do not require a licence and no royalties are owed.

 For more information, you may wish to visit CMRRA’s Repertoire.
 You may also wish to read more on our Music Copyright & Publishing FAQ.